 1. All graduate students are expected to maintain a minimum of a 3.0 graduate program grade point average at all times.

-ii. the second or subsequent grade of C or lower in graduate courses in the student's program; or
+ii.
+The second or subsequent grade of C or lower in graduate courses in the student's program.

-b. whose performance is evaluated as unsatisfactory in a required clinical experience, internship, or practicum;
+b.
+Performance is evaluated as unsatisfactory in a required clinical experience, internship, or practicum.

-c. whose semester or cumulative program grade point average is less than 3.0;
+c.
+Earns semester or cumulative program grade point average below 3.0.

-d. who has not met the conditions of a previously imposed academic probation with the time limits imposed; or
+d.
+Has not met the conditions of a previously imposed academic probation with the time limits imposed.

-e. who at the end of the semester has more than two unresolved grades of I (Incomplete) that were assigned in a previous semester.
+e.
+By the end of the semester has more than two unresolved grades of I (Incomplete) that were assigned in a previous semester.

 3. Academic review may result in an academic warning, academic probation, or dismissal.

-1. A graduate student shall be dismissed from a graduate program under either of the following conditions:
+A graduate student shall be dismissed from a graduate program under either of the following conditions:

-a. earns a second or subsequent grade of F in any graduate course, including repeated courses; or
+a.
+Earns a second or subsequent grade of F in any graduate course, including repeated courses.